A Brief about Cervical Cancer

 - STAGE IB3: Under this stage, the tumor is seen under a microscope and is larger than 4 centimeters.

-STAGE II: Under STAGE II, the cancerous cells have reached the upper two–thirds of the vagina and across the tissue around the uterus.
-STAGE II is divided into STAGES IIA and IIB, depending on how far the tumour cells has spread:
+Under STAGE II, the cancerous cells have reached the upper two–thirds of the vagina and across the tissue around the uterus.
+STAGE II is divided into STAGES IIA and IIB, depending on how far the tumor cells have spread:

 - Under STAGE IIA1: The cancerous tumor is 4 centimeters or smaller